Student Internship Program

 In conclusion, I am immensely grateful for the enriching experience I gained during my time as an intern.
 I wholeheartedly recommend “Marvi Mazhar & Associates” internship program to any aspiring professional looking to start their career in a supportive and dynamic environment.

-— Murk Shah (B.Arch Mehran University of Engineering and Technology Jamshoro)
+— Murk Shah (Mehran University of Engineering and Technology Jamshoro - 2023)

 My internship at Marvi Mazhar and Associates was a wonderful learning experience.
 This month-long excursion was challenging but fun.
 Even though I lacked experience, M’aam Marvi pushed me to learn, grow, and try new things.
 During my time here I worked on a rehabilitation project.
 It was very exciting to go on my first site visit, make my first-ever 3D model and see the whole project come to life.
 I got the amazing opportunity to work with architects who taught me more than I could have ever anticipated.
 I also got to learn a great deal about what it is like to be an architect in the real world.
 As an architecture student, I will use this experience to open new doors, investigate fresh angles, and advance my studies.
 I want to express my gratitude to Ma’am Marvi for such a memorable opportunity.

-— Nawal Ahmed (Indus Valley School of Art & Architecture, Karachi, 2022)e Source
+— Nawal Ahmed (Indus Valley School of Art & Architecture - 2022)

 My internship with Marvi Mazhar and associates was unique, as it was for two-weeks, but I still managed to learned so much not just about Karachi, but also about byelaws and institutions related to heritage for the province of Sindh.
 The task that me and my team were given was very interesting as well.
 We were to do secondary research and write an investigative report on the current situation pertaining to our Heritage sites in old town.